DeTaxon/halfvoid/README.md

 }

 do(pointer?.value ??
 0) //pass 0 if pointer == null
-do(pointer != null ?: pointer.value : 0) // trinary operator
+do(pointer != null ?: pointer.value : 0) // can be used in trinary operator. half way implemented, only supported on left side of ?:

 do(point1?.value ?? point2?.value ??
 0)
 do(point1?.value ?? point2?.value) //function "do" will not be called at all if both pointers are null

-Question operator works with references (reference could be null, for this case) Function call "[]" replaced with "[]?"
+Question operator works with references (reference could be null, for this case) // not implemented, it's need rework Function call "[]" replaced with "[]?"

 For example AVLMap uses change behavior